Kyriosity/UndoRedoChanges/README.md

 # Intro
 Let's improvise the Undo stack, which is practical for most business applications.

-Undo/Redo has some other implicit uses than familiar Edit menu:
+Undo/Redo has also some other implicit uses than familiar Edit menu:
 + replace confirmation prompts to prevent "are you sure"-click-fatigue
 + base wizards on it (or similar navigation/browsing)
 + record macros with it